drolbr/overpass-doc/en/analysis/museum.md

 To safely determine the geomtry of a way and changes to it, version numbers are unfit.

-Remarkably, relations suffer from the opposite problem when trying to trck changes on them:
+Remarkably, relations suffer from the opposite problem when trying to track changes on them:
 If someone splits a way which is member of a relation for whatever reason then this creates a new version of the relation.
 At least a somewhat justified new version is created when a minor geometry change happens somewhere on a relation.
-If one tracks change in a local area of some kilometers diameter then there is a close-to-one chance that those minor geomtrey changes have happened on a long relation elsewhere drastically outnumber relevant changes.
+If one tracks change in a local area of some kilometers diameter then there is almost sure that those minor geometry changes that have happened on a long relation elsewhere drastically outnumber relevant changes.

-In other words: treating relations for change tracking as modified by their version number has an extremely bad signal-to-noise ratio.
+In other words: treating relations for change tracking as modified by their version number has a bad signal-to-noise ratio.
 On top of this, relations inherit the problem that changes to the way that do not result in a changed relation member list do not increment the relation version.
 In other words, the problem is both a lot of noise and the absence of the desired signal.